 How To Create Your Course on Udemy

 Like before, you will first need to create a new Udemy account.

-In addition to this, Udemy shares several resources on how to Plan and Structure your course (as well as testing your video and audio).
+In addition to this, Udemy shares several resources on how to plan and structure your course.
 Some of these core resources include: